-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.

 The DNR Nongame Wildlife Program, in broad partnership (including US Fish and Wildlife Service, Audubon Chapter of Minneapolis, additional partners) proposes a new program, Bird by Bird, that integrates environmental education and leadership training for young Minnesotans.
 The Program will engage diverse demographics currently underrepresented in natural resources through three activities: